mne-tools/mne-bids-pipeline/docs/source/features/overview.md

 MNE-BIDS-Pipeline processes your data in a sequential manner, i.e., one step at a time.
 The next step is only run after the previous steps have been successfully completed.
-There are, of course, exception; for example, if you chose not to apply ICA, the respective steps will simply be omitted and we'll directly move to the subsequent steps.
+There are, of course, exceptions; for example, if you chose not to apply ICA, the respective steps will simply be omitted and we'll directly move to the subsequent steps.
 The following flow chart aims to give you a brief overview of which steps are included in the pipeline, in which